thinkful-ei21/Alex-BandApp-Client/README.md

 ### Home Page:
 ![Login](src/pics/HomePage.png)

 Venue links do not lead anywhere yet.
-Click a band or register a new band.
+Click a band, register a new band, or login to existing username.

 ### Band Registration:

 ![BandRegistration](src/pics/register_new_band.png)

-Band url is just the text that will come after / and will redirect to your band page.

 ### New Band Page:
 ![NewBandPage](src/pics/new_band_page.png)